ReadMe vs Confluence (2026): API Docs vs Team Wiki — Which Do You Need?

 - Interactive API explorer from OpenAPI spec

-- Developer analytics and metrics
+- Developer analytics and usage metrics

 - Custom branded developer portal